Studies indicate 1,000 people a year are killed in the U.S. by electrocution. “Most of these deaths are related to on-the-job injuries.” (1)

 Workplace Electrical Accidents

-According to the Electrical Safety Foundation International (ESFI), a nonprofit safety advocacy group, 54% of electrical fatalities occurred in the construction industry.
-Additionally, 2018 electrical fatalities increased by 18% over 2017.
+According to the Electrical Safety Foundation International (ESFI), a nonprofit safety advocacy group, between 2011 and 2024, 70% of electrical fatalities occurred in nonelectrical occupations.
+Additionally, 2023 electrical fatalities reached 121, while 2024 fatalities topped out at 96.
 (3)

 ESFI reports the leading primary sources of fatal occupational electrical injuries were from: (5)